MetaSolutionsAB/rowstore/README.md

 In order for RowStore to be able to properly process CSV files, some conventions have to be followed:

 - String values within the tabular data model (such as column titles or cell string values) must contain only Unicode characters.
 - The first row should contain short names for each column; they are used as property names during the CSV2JSON conversion.
 They are also used as variable names by the query API.
-The column titles are converted to lower case upon import.
+The column titles are trimmed and converted to lower case upon import.
 - Comma ("`,`") must be used as column delimiter.
 There is some basic detection for CSV-files that are using semi-colon ("`;`") as separator, but it is recommended to use comma.
 - Quotation marks ("`"`") must be used as quotation characters.
 - Double backslash ("`\\`) must be used as escape characters.